-The Board, upon proposal by the Chairman in accordance with the Managing Director, establishes the Commissions, appoints the members and defines their duties, also identifying a Coordinating Member for each Commission.
+In carrying out its tasks, the Board uses three specialised Commissions, with preparatory and advisory duties, consisting of executive Board Members.
 Each Commission is assigned specific topic areas, in order to provide them, overall, with full visibility of all issues under the competence of the Board.